 4. Let staff arrange their own cover when they’re feeling overwhelmed

 When it comes to our mental health, the importance of routine cannot be underestimated.
-In fact, research shows that patterns and predictability in our everyday lives are not just good for us, but actually make us happier and more productive.
+In fact, research shows that patterns and predictability in our everyday lives aren't just good for us, but actually make us happier and more productive.

-You can’t do much to prevent unexpected events and disruptions occurring in your staff’s home-lives, but you do have a role to play in creating an employee experience that’s as consistent, smooth, and stress-free as possible.
+So, it's only natural that unpredictable schedules and changing rotas are key contributors to shift work stress.
+You can’t do much to prevent unexpected events and disruptions occurring in your staff’s home lives, but you do have a role to play in creating an employee experience that’s as consistent, smooth, and stress-free as possible.

-There are a number of ways you can achieve this:
+There are many ways you can achieve this:

 - Make work rotas available in advance.
 Staff who have more notice of their shifts are better able to organise events in their personal lives, and are less likely to feel stressed.
 Managers should aim to provide their team with their rota at least seven days ahead of the first shift.

 - Release the rota at the same time each week/month.
+Unpredictable schedules don't help stress.
 In addition to sharing the rota early, staff should know when they can expect to receive their schedule by — not least so they don’t have to pester their manager, asking if it’s ready.

 - Keep the rota visible.
 The work rota should be kept up to date and be accessible to your team 24/7.
 Your staff shouldn’t have to come into work or call up to double-check when they’re working.

-- Communicate changes right away.
+- Communicate changing rotas right away.
 Changes happen, but there are few things more annoying for staff than arriving at work only to find that their shift is three hours longer than they expected or has been cancelled entirely.

 - Choose a payday (and stick to it).
 Money can be a major source of stress and anxiety for many.
-Help your employees manage their finances by deciding a regular payday (or paydays), sticking to it, and ensuring that funds reach accounts by a set time.
+Help your employees manage their finances by deciding on a regular pay day (or paydays), sticking to it, and ensuring that funds reach accounts by a set time.

 Streamline scheduling & boost communication